ravi9/openvino-wiki/StaticLibraries.md

 If you want to configure your project directly, you need to pass all libraries from `<install_root>/runtime/lib` to linker command.

-**Note:** Since the proper order of static libraries must be used (dependent library should come **before** dependency in a linker command), consider useing the following compiler specific flags to link static OpenVINO libraries:
+**Note:** Since the proper order of static libraries must be used (dependent library should come **before** dependency in a linker command), consider using the following compiler specific flags to link static OpenVINO libraries:

 Microsoft Visual Studio compiler:
 ```sh